arfserra/ctb-tracker/PRD.md

   - Ensure responsiveness for mobile devices.

 ### Deliverables
-1. A Svelte component called `ViewExercises.svelte` that fetches and displays all exercises.
+1. A JavaScript file (`viewExercises.js`) for fetching and displaying exercise data.
+2. An HTML template (`viewExercises.html`) containing a grid layout styled with Tailwind CSS.
-2. Exercises should be displayed in a card layout, showing the name, type, description, and image.
+3. Exercises displayed in a card format showing the name, type, description, and image.

 **Prompt for Copilot:**
-"Create a Svelte component `ViewExercises.svelte` to fetch and display all exercises from the Supabase `exercises` table.
-Show each exercise in a responsive card layout with the name, type, description, and image."
+"Create an HTML page styled with Tailwind CSS to display exercises in a responsive grid.
+Use Vanilla JavaScript to fetch exercise data from the Supabase `exercises` table and populate the grid dynamically with cards showing the exercise name, type, description, and image."

 ---